stanleyogada/auto-backup-project/README.md

 # AUTO BACKUP SCRIPT

 ## Overview
 The script automates the addition of backup tasks to the crontab for daily, weekly, and monthly backups.
 All compressions (`.tar.gz`) are stored in a backup directory in the user's home directory (`~/.backups/`), and SSH key authentication is required for remote hosts.
+The script will schedule daily (04:00 AM), weekly (Sundays, 02:00 AM), and monthly backups (1st, 12:00 AM) jobs.

+Only keeps the most recent (7) daily backup files, (4)  weekly backup files, and (12) monthly backup files.
+Hence deleting older back files.

 ## Usage